robm26/testflow/README.md

     delay        : 1.0,    // delay N seconds between requests

-    stdout       : false,  // console.log() messages or errors, shown in white

     speechOutput : true,  // the cyan text you hear the Echo say

     reprompt     : false, // The reprompt in case the user does not answer